-RVing has risen in popularity as a means to maintain social distancing while still getting away with the family, but the RV world is a vast and confusing place.
-Our RVing 101 guides are designed to answer many of the questions a first-time RVer asks.
+RVing has risen in popularity as a means to get away with the family, but the RV world is a vast and confusing place.
+Our Guide to RV Types is designed to answer many of the questions a first-time RVer asks.

-Let’s start with an overview of the different RV types which can be loosely categorized into motorized and non-motorized.
+Let’s start with an overview of the different types of RV, which can be loosely categorized into motorized and non-motorized.

 Non- motorized RVs are those which are pulled by a vehicle.
 These can be broken down loosely into three types: